Coca Cola Marketing | Marketing of Coca Cola

-Coca Cola enjoys several competitive benefits because of the effective Marketing Plan.
-It has various edges such as cost control, operations, brand portfolio, customer relationship and channel marketing.
+Coca Cola enjoys several competitive benefits because of its effective Marketing Plan.
+It has various edges such as cost control, operations, brand portfolio, customer relationship, and channel marketing.

 Operations: Coca Cola believes to produce more creativity around.
 It has developed FEMSA to produce the bottles for all operations.
 This is a significant approach allowing Coca Cola to focus on other operations to grow business.
 On the other hand, it also creates more employment opportunities for people around the globe.

-Cost control: It has a special product portfolio, economies of scale and outsourcing operations helping to cut the overall production costs and maximizing the total revenue.
+Cost control: It has a special product portfolio, economies of scale, and outsourcing operations helping to cut the overall production costs and maximize the total revenue.